-We are offering in-person office visits at both our Eastside and Westside offices.
-We also continue to offer video visits, allowing our patients to get the care they need safely from home.
+We are offering virtual office visits during the Omicron variant surge, allowing our patients to get the care they need safely from home.
 Patients need to have access to a device with a camera and microphone.
 You do not need to download anything, you can see the instructions for video visits here.
 To schedule a video visit, please call our scheduling department at 503-229-1883.

 Our Infusion Center remains open.

 If you are scheduled for an in-person infusion appointment and you are experiencing symptoms like a fever, cough, and shortness of breath we ask that you reschedule your appointment.

 Calling the office:

 Our phone hours are 8:00am-5:00pm, Monday-Friday.
 We appreciate your patience when calling the office as we have been facing challenges with staffing due to the COVID-19 pandemic.
 If needed, please leave a message and we will return your call.

 If you have been seen by one of our providers in the last year and would like to schedule a follow-up appointment, you can now do so through MyHealth.